TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/PageTsconfig/Mod.rst

     .. code-block:: typoscript

         mod.web_list {
-            # Only pages and tt_news table elements will be linked to in the new record wizard
+            # Only pages and sys_category table elements will be linked to in the new record wizard
-            allowedNewTables = pages, tt_news
+            allowedNewTables = pages, sys_category
         }

     .. figure:: ../Images/PageTsModWebListAllowedNewTables.png